 The term "two bombs, one satellite" went beyond a programmatic objective, however.
 It also referred to the idea of homegrown development of advanced capabilities.
-Because of the Sino-Soviet split, as well as the ongoing Cold War with the United States and broader isolationist policies pursued by Beijing, Chinese development of these capabilities would have to wholly rely on their own resources.
+Because of the Sino- Soviet split, as well as the ongoing Cold War with the United States and broader isolationist policies pursued by Beijing, Chinese development of these capabilities would have to wholly rely on their own resources.
 The phrase "two bombs, one satellite," therefore, came to also be associated with the idea of indigenous development and self-reliance.
-These characteristics remain hallmarks of today's Chinese space program.
-At the same time, it also reflects another diplomatic aspect of China's space efforts-while China employs space to support its various foreign policy objectives, it will remain an independent space player, seeking indigenous development and avoiding dependence on any foreign partner.
+These characteristics remain hallmarks of Chinese space program today.
+At the same time, it also reflects another diplomatic aspect of China's space efforts-while China employs space to support its various foreign policy objectives, it will remain an independent space player and seek indigenous development that avoids dependence on any foreign partner.

-In the 1990s, China's space efforts were reinvigorated, thanks to steady economic growth providing sufficient industrial, financial, and human resources to support a much broader space enterprise.
-Whereas Beijing had launched only a handful of satellites between 1970 (when it launched its first satellite) and 1990, in the ensuing decades, China began to orbit a variety of constellations, including weather satellites (Fengyun); position, navigation, and timing (Beidou); and earth observation (Fanhui Shi and Ziyuan).
+China's space efforts were reinvigorated in the 1990s, thanks to steady economic growth providing sufficient industrial, financial, and human resources to support a much broader space enterprise.
+Whereas Beijing had launched only a handful of satellites between 1970 (when it launched its first satellite) and 1990, the 21st Century has seen China advance its space capabilities significantly.
+In the ensuing decades, China began to orbit a variety of constellations, including weather satellites (Fengyun); position, navigation, and timing (Beidou); and earth observation (Fanhui Shi and Ziyuan).

-The 21st Century has seen China advance its space capabilities significantly.
-Perhaps most well known, in 2003, China also joined the United States and Russia in the area of manned spaceflight.
+In 2003, China also joined the United States and Russia in the area of manned spaceflight.
 With the launch of Yang Liwei aboard Shenzhou-V, China demonstrated that it could place its own astronauts into orbit.
 Subsequent missions saw Chinese astronauts undertake space walks, dock their spacecraft, and stay in orbit for extended periods of time.

-In addition, China has improved its position, navigation, and timing (PNT) constellation, supplementing the original geosynchronous (GEO) orbit Beidou constellation with both mid-earth orbit as well as inclined-GEO orbiting satellites.
-Consequently, with 35 satellites in these different orbits (27 in mid-earth, 5 in GEO, three in inclined-GEO), there are more Beidou satellites potentially within line-of-sight of a given receiver than GPS, GLONASS, or Galileo (the US, Russian, and EU PNT systems respectively).2

-Similarly, China has fielded an extensive array of both geosynchronous and polar-orbiting weather satellites, and has expanded its communications satellite constellations as well.
+Today, Beijing can place satellites into orbit anywhere from low earth orbit to GEO, in sun-synchronous/polar orbits, and also into lunar orbit and at the Lagrange points.
+These various satellites are launched from China's four launch sites, atop Chinese-manufactured rockets.
+The Chinese field a range of launch vehicles in the Long March family, including the older LM-2, LM-3, and LM-3 medium throw-weight vehicles, and the more recent LM-5, -6, and -7 systems.
+China has improved its position, navigation, and timing (PNT) constellation, supplementing the original geosynchronous (GEO) orbit Beidou constellation with both mid-earth orbit as well as inclined-GEO orbiting satellites.
+Consequently, with 35 satellites in these different orbits (27 in mid-earth, five in GEO, three in inclined-GEO), there are more Beidou satellites potentially within line-of-sight of a given receiver than GPS, GLONASS, or Galileo (the US, Russian, and EU PNT systems respectively).2 Similarly, China has fielded an extensive array of both geosynchronous and polar-orbiting weather satellites, and has expanded its communications satellite constellations as well.